Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Start with a canoe if:

-- You want maximum stability
+- You want maximum initial stability

 - You prefer familiar, boat-like feel

-- You need space for gear/kids/pets
+- You need space for gear, kids, or pets

 Choose a kayak if:

-- You're paddling solo primarily
+- You plan to paddle solo primarily

 - You want faster skill development

-- Transport/storage space is limited
+- Transport and storage space is limited

 - You plan to paddle varied conditions